kushaldas/tunir/docs/usage.rst

     The username to connect to.

 password
     The password of the given user.
-Right now for cloud VM(s) it is set to *passw0rd*.
+Right now for cloud VM(s) connect using ssh key.

 key
     The path to the ssh key, the password value should be an empty string for this.